 Brussels and Rome both are comparable when exploring on foot.

 Brussels is very walkable.
 If you stay in the historical area, it's easy to walk around and many boulevards are being converted to pedestrian areas.

-Getting around Rome on foot is easy.
+Rome is a very easy city to get around on foot.
 You'll find many of the most popular sights in a compact area that's easily explored on foot.
 Do watch out for traffic, which can be a bit chaotic at times.

 Both Brussels and Rome have a number of activities to choose from.
 With generally more activities and things to do, visitors tend to spend more time in Rome than Brussels.